 I'm fascinated by trying to understand the frequency, magnitude and shape of seasonal disease dynamics and the effects of population heterogeneity.
-Primarily, identifying evolutionary, ecological and demographic drivers of (re -) emergence and seasonality of infectious disease systems, with the aim of informing vaccination and other control public health policies.
+Primarily, identifying evolutionary, ecological and demographic drivers of (re-) emergence and seasonality of infectious disease systems, with the aim of informing vaccination and other control public health policies.
 Scaling up individual-level interactions to understand the population-level outcomes (e.g., the evolution of virulence or immune evasion).

 My research focuses on the ecology of infectious diseases in humans and other animals.
 My research agenda seeks to understand the dynamics of biological populations and epidemics, focusing on how to bring experimental and observational data together with mathematical theory.
 The majority of my body of work has been on vaccine preventable diseases dynamics, with a view to understanding fundamental processes in ecology and evolution.
 My ongoing research falls into the following themes: (i) pathogen evolution and phylodynamics; (ii) seasonal disease transmission; (iii) maternal immunization; (iv) anthropogenic effects (e.g. vaccines).

 My approach is to use theoretical models to understand how human and other animal systems behave generally, while simultaneously seeking to confront and validate models with data and make predictions.
 I use a combination of mathematical modelling, phylodynamics approaches and cutting-edge statistical inference techniques.
 With these methods I am able to make quantitative, testable predictions and confront process-based models with data.
 This is the central premise of my research program and the common thread of my work.
+For more details check out my lab.

 A selection of projects I'm involved in much of my current research is based on understanding long-term data on spatio-temporal incidence patterns of microparasitic infections such as pertussis, measles and bovine tuberculosis.
 In my work, I formalize scientific hypotheses as mathematical models to make precise predictions and powerful inference.